Mooncake & Tea Pairings to Celebrate the Mid-Autumn Festival | 中秋节

 wonderful balance.

-Five Nut + Aged Pu’er like our Menghai Cake or Silk Road Adventure
+Five Nut + Aged Pu’er like our Menghai Cake

-The flavorful sweet and savory fillings need a bold tea that can stand up to the rich
+This flavor can contain a heavy blend of nuts, seeds, dried fruit, and even dried ham!
+The flavorful sweet and savory fillings need a bold tea that can stand up to the rich flavors.
+The earthy tea notes complement the nutty flavors.

 Coconut and other fruity fillings + Orange Blossom